 I really like this microphone because it made a big difference to the audio quality.
 In addition, I really liked the fact that the USB cable provided was of a decent length.
 You can read about the one I purchased in detail here.

 In addition, I wanted to record a 4K video using my phone instead of using a webcam.
 However, I wanted the audio quality to be as good as possible.
 Instead of buying a clip Microphone that was compatible I opted for another option instead.

 I decided to purchase a Comica CVM-VS09 TC smartphone microphone.
 Because I could plug it directly into the USB-C slot into my phone.
 It made a big difference to the audio quality.

 You can read more about that Microphone in detail here.

-Because I had never done a video like this before I had to choose which application to use to create the video.
+Because I had never done a video like this before I had to choose which application to use to record the ‘SQL Server related services in Azure’ video.
 In addition to doing some research online I also asked around on social media.

 I actually looked at one application which was moderately priced at first.
 It looked like it had the features to do the job.
 However, I came to realise that more people were using Camtasia.

 So, I downloaded the trial version of it to compare it to the other application.
 Which is how I ended up using Camtasia for the video.